 Plan ahead as this event is popular with families.
 Purchase tickets online and consider making a full day visit including the 250 acres at the New York Botanical Garden, the Bronx Zoo and lunch or dinner on Arthur Avenue, the heart of New York's only real remaining Little Italy.

-Located in the Bronx, the best way to get there from Manhattan is by train, via Metro North from Grand Central Station.
+The New York Botanical Garden is located in the Bronx, and the best way to get there from Manhattan is by train, via Metro North from Grand Central Station.

 The Met's Neapolitan Christmas Tree

 Every year visitors flock to The Met Fifth Avenue to see the Christmas tree installed in the Medieval Art sculpture hall in the very center of the museum.

 A traditional northern European fir tree is combined with a collection of 18th-century Neapolitan sculptures representing the traditional presepio, or Christmas village.
 This unusual combination has been a Met tradition since 1957, and every year more than two hundred figures are displayed in new settings and arrangements.

 In Naples, the craft of making a miniature Christmas village is an ancient and important tradition.
 There's an entire street in Naples where artisans who make the presepio figures have their stalls and sell to the public year round.
 The figures at The Met are based on designs by the most famous sculptors and set designers of 18th century Naples.